ened/flutter_plugin_h264/README.md

 # h264

-A simple Flutter plugin which decodes raw h264 IDR frames into bitmap representations.
+A simple Flutter plugin which decodes raw H264 or H265 IDR frames into bitmap representations.

+It's the callers responsibility to check whether the hardware supports the input format & dimensions.

 The plugin utilizes platform code and does not depend on 3rd party libraries.

-## Open issues

-- [ ] iOS Support
-- [ ] Customize output format
-- [ ] Import a lot more sample files for validation (generate them through ffmpeg perhaps)
-- [ ] Reduce Android API level requirements to 16+ (currently 21+ due to modern API usage)
+This means in most cases, the hardware decoder is used to carry out the conversion.